Psyllium: Constipation

 Psyllium is mainly used as a viscous, soluble dietary fiber that is not absorbed by the small intestine.
 The mechanical action of psyllium mucilage is to absorb excess water while stimulating normal bowel elimination.
 Although its main use has been as a laxative, it is more accurately regarded as a dietary fiber to reduce the symptoms of both constipation and mild diarrhea.
 The laxative properties of psyllium are attributed to the fiber: it absorbs water and subsequently softens the stool.
 It increases flatulence (gas) to some degree.
 Psyllium reduces straining during defecation by increasing the bulk of stools, thereby facilitating the transit of stools in the colon.
-When used to treat constipation, psyllium is taken in doses of 3.5-11 grams per day twice daily.
+When used to treat constipation, psyllium is taken in doses of from 3.5 grams per day to 11 grams twice daily.

 A 2021 review of over-the-counter treatments for constipation concluded that psyllium has modest effect in treating constipation and is generally safe and well-tolerated.
 Psyllium may be less effective compared to other products, such as polyethylene glycol, lactulose or fruits like prunes.
 Psyllium is more effective than docusate.

 A 2022 review found that psyllium, in doses of 10 grams per day for at least 4 weeks, was more effective than osmotic or stimulant laxatives for increasing the number of bowel movements per week.